OxBryte/goopenly/docs/COLOR_SCHEME_SUMMARY.md

 ## What Was Done

-Your StableStack application now has a **professional color scheme** using your brand colors!
+Your Openly application now has a **professional color scheme** using your brand colors!

 ---

 ## 🎯 Your Brand Colors

 ### Primary Blue: `#003e91`

 ```
 ████████ Deep Professional Blue
 ```

 - Used for primary buttons
 - Active states
 - Links and CTAs
 - Brand elements

 ### Primary Dark: `#111111`

 ```
 ████████ Rich Dark
 ```

 - Dark mode background
 - High contrast text
 - Professional appearance